andrew/ultimate-awesome/README.md

 - [awesome-igmo-informatique](https://github.com/Fcmam5/awesome-igmo-informatique) - S4 informatique materials All In One, منكم و إليكم :) .
 - [awesoMRI-QC](https://github.com/FCP-INDI/awesoMRI-QC) - A curated list of measures, tools, and references for MRI quality control (QC).
 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
+- [Unsupervised-Anomaly-Detection-in-Brain-MRI](https://github.com/FinnBehrendt/Unsupervised-Anomaly-Detection-in-Brain-MRI) - A Collection of Data sets and Approaches to UAD in Brain MRI.
 - [annals-of-awesome](https://github.com/FoxxMD/annals-of-awesome) - Awesome projects and best practices I want to use in my work.
 - [awesome-free-books](https://github.com/Frederick-S/awesome-free-books) - List of free books.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.